Finance-LLMs/Finance-Investors-Dashboard/README.md

 ## 💼 Available Finance Experts

-- **SAIurabh**: Value Investor - AI version focused on value investing principles and long-term wealth creation
+- **Abhay**: Value Investor - AI version focused on value investing principles and long-term wealth creation
-- **PAIrag**: Wealth Manager - Specialized in wealth management, portfolio strategies, and financial planning
+- **Akshat**: Wealth Manager - Specialized in wealth management, portfolio strategies, and financial planning
-- **MohnAIsh**: Investment Guru - AI representation of disciplined investment philosophy and market insights
+- **Tanmay**: Investment Guru - AI representation of disciplined investment philosophy and market insights
-- **AIswath**: Valuation Expert - Expert in company valuation, financial analysis, and market fundamentals
+- **Vikranth**: Valuation Expert - Expert in company valuation, financial analysis, and market fundamentals

 *Each expert is available in multiple languages (English, Hindi, Tamil) and has unique conversation flows tailored to their area of expertise*